 volunteer intern (Summer/Autumn 2010)

 Simon is the key visionary behind ColaLife, and brings a life-time’s experience in cross-sector stakeholder relations, rural development, open innovation and new media.
-He does most of the public speaking on ColaLife, keeps the blog up to date and does most of the graphics and artwork.

 Simon is a recognised innovator/social entrepreneur.
 He gained community development expertise in South America (early 80s) and has managed innovative projects in the UK and abroad since 1984, when he was commissioned by the British Overseas Development Agency (ODA, now DfID) to manage a politically sensitive co-operation project at Alexandria University, Egypt.